Start today for FREE.

 3-Day Notice to Quit (Non-Payment of Rent)

-• Details: This notice can be served the day after rent is due, with no grace period.
-The tenant must pay all past due rent or vacate within three judicial days.
+Grounds: Nonpayment of rent.
+Therefore, this notice addresses the most common eviction scenario in rental properties.
+Details: Landlords can serve this notice the day after rent becomes due, with no grace period.
+Additionally, the tenant must pay all past due rent or vacate within three judicial days.

 3-Day Notice to Comply or Vacate